twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

 ## 7. Implementation and infra notes

-- The yield-stripping mechanism (PT/YT minting and redemption) is intended to be implemented using **specialised fixed-income infra** on Solana, such as Exponent’s Standardised Yield (SY) framework.
+- The yield-stripping mechanism (PT/YT minting and redemption) is implemented using **Exponent Finance’s Standardised Yield (SY) infra** on Solana.
-- attn treats that infra as:
+- attn treats this infra as:
-  - a canonical way to turn a yield-bearing position (here, revenue) into PT/YT,
+  - the canonical way to turn a yield-bearing position (here, revenue) into PT/YT,
   - a shared standard that other protocols can integrate with,
   - an auditable onchain representation of credit exposures.